MicroTESE Procedure & Cost

 Microtese or Micro-Dissection tese is an invasive procedure of locating and extracting sperm from men who are suffering from non-obstructive Azoospermia or severe testicular failure.
 Microtese is especially helpful to men with these conditions as it allows the identification of very localized areas of sperm production that may have been missed in blind biopsies or needle aspiration techniques.

-During this procedure, an expert opens the testes surgically to inspect the tissues under a microscope.
-Almost the entirety of the testes is carried out to locate healthy areas of sperm production, especially areas that are more likely to produce healthy sperm than others.
+During the microtese surgery, an expert opens the testes surgically to inspect the tissues under a microscope.
+Almost the entirety of the testes is carried out to locate healthy areas of sperm production.
 At this stage, the doctors can collect the sperm for a Natural IVF Cycle or for cryopreservation, to be used later.

 In most cases, a male patient can do with a simple testicular mapping procedure, which is usually performed before Microtese.
 However, in cases where no sperm is found, the doctors proceed with Microtese, following a certain set of steps.

 - The patient is put under general anaesthesia so they are sleeping during the procedure.